'LYMINGTON AFLOAT'

 ST BARBE MUSEUM AND GALLERY EXHIBITION

-Wednesday 9th October
+Wednesday 9th October starting at 1100 am

-Throughout history Lymington has been a major port on the south coast whether for building vessels for Edward 1st to defend the realm in the 13th; salt production and exportation; or Americas Cup racing.
-The yacht 'Alarm' built in Lymington in the 19th century raced the yacht 'America' around the Isle of Wight in 1851 in the first of the famous Americas Cup races.
+Throughout history Lymington has been a major port on the south coast whether for building vessels for Edward 1st to defend the realm in the 13th century; salt production and exportation; or Americas Cup racing.
+The yacht 'Alarm' built in Lymington in the 19th century raced the yacht 'America' around the Isle of Wight in 1851 in the first of the now famous Americas Cup races.
 Lymington has developed into a centre of excellence for world renowned yacht design and construction, plus all the necessary suporting businesses.
 We have some of the early designers of sails for cargo boats.
 As these businesses have developed so Lymington has grown; the local sailing scene has attracted more and more people to the town.
 We have many round the world skippers, olympic gold and silver medallists, multiple youth world successes and much more.
 The exhibition in St Barbe will endeavour to bring this history to life.